adamculp/php-code-quality/README.md

 $ cd php-code-quality
 ```

-Alter the Dockerfile as desired, then build the image locally:
+Alter the Dockerfile as desired, then build the image locally: (don't miss the dot at the end)

 ```
 $ docker build -t adamculp/php-code-quality .